Getting Started with Chainguard Enforce

 This provides user onboarding for Chainguard Enforce.
 In order to follow the onboarding, you will need access to Chainguard Enforce.
-You can request access through selecting Chainguard Enforce for Kubernetes on the inquiry form.
+You can request access through selecting Chainguard Enforce on the inquiry form.

 Chainguard Enforce is a supply chain security solution for containerized workloads.
 Chainguard Enforce enables you to build, manage, ensure continuous compliance, and enforce policies that protect organizations from supply chain threats.
 Using open source projects and standards that are trusted by the community — like Cosign and Fulcio from the Sigstore project — Chainguard Enforce offers a robust approach to securing your workloads.

 This guide will walk you through using Chainguard Enforce on a Kubernetes cluster running on your laptop with kind.
 We will be using Chainguard Enforce to achieve the following: